Guanyu0001/RepData_PeerAssessment1/PA1.md

 median_imputed <- median(dat1_imputed_sum_by_day$sum)
 ```

 The total number of missing values in the dataset is 2304.
-Mean total
+The average
+of same 5-min interval is used for imputation.
-number of steps taken per day is 10766.
+Mean total number of steps taken per day is 10766.
 Median total number of steps taken per day is 10765.

 # Q5: Are there differences in activity patterns between weekdays and weekends?